A Breakdown of Harvard's Admissions Lawsuit

 I also know students who really loved chemistry, and their academic research became the backbone of their college application.

-When reading our admissions notes from the AOs who read our essays, they directly mentioned our accomplishments in those fields as things that stood out.
+In the admissions notes from the AOs who reviewed our essays, they specifically pointed out our achievements in those areas as aspects that caught their attention.

 Take that lesson to heart with college application season, and best of luck!